fusion809/fusion809.github.io-old2/pages/projects.md

 ## ISO Repositories
 In the following repositories I have files used to generate ISO (CD/DVD/USB image) files for the respective distribution mentioned.

 * {% include Links/fusgr.md repo="archiso" %} &mdash; as you can probably guess this is for creating an ISO for Arch Linux.
 This ISO is distinct from the official ISO in that it has out-of-the-box support for Broadcom Wi-Fi chips.
 To connect to the Wi-Fi in this ISO's live session run `wifi-menu -o`, select your network and enter any necessary information, like its passphrase, run `netctl list` to show available networks and run `netctl status $network` to connect to a network.
+Last time I built an ISO from it (19 March 2016) it worked as expected with out-of-the-box support for my Broadcom chip.
 * {% include Links/fusgr.md repo="fedora-ISO" %} &mdash; this is for creating an ISO for Fedora, that I hope will have out-of-the-box Broadcom Wireless support.
 It is a work in progress and still does not have out-of-the-box Broadcom Wireless support, if you would like to help me with this see [this question](https://ask.fedoraproject.org/en/question/83250/how-do-i-create-a-fedora-23-iso-with-broadcom-wl-preinstalled/) at Ask Fedora.